vilkoos/process_mining/process_analysis.md

 .

-## 6 - Discussion
+## 7 - Discussion

 It is clear that ProM enables the production of impressive visualizations and ample statistics.
-It is also clear that we only scratched the surface yet (we only used say 6 plug-in of the say 50 that are available; and of those we only used the default settings and we did not use the attribute values at all).
+It is also clear that we only scratched the surface yet (we only used say 6 plug-in of the say 50 that are available; and with those we only used the default settings and we did not use the attribute values at all).
 Furthermore we analysed a relatively simple process.

 However based on this limited experience some preliminary conclusions can be drawn.